 Programs under this type have strict requirements.
 The individual must not have attended a similar program in the past, and the crime they committed must not be a felony.
 When the individual is ordered to attend the accelerated program, they will be released to the drug support services department.
 Once they complete the rehabilitation program successfully, all charges will be dropped.

-2. Detox and Inpatient Rehab Programs
+2. Detox And Inpatient Rehab Programs

 3. Educational Programs

 These programs are the most common and most frequently ordered rehabilitation programs.
 Consequently, these are the most accessible rehabilitation programs and usually last between 10 to 15 weeks.
-Individuals eligible for this program are those who are charged with driving while under the influence of alcohol.
+Individuals eligible for this program are those who are charged with crimes such as driving while under the influence of alcohol.
 Upon completing the program, the judge will dismiss the charges, and court files will be sealed.

 For individuals charged with possession of drugs and/or drug-related paraphernalia, conditions may restrict their eligibility to be ordered an educational program.
 For them to meet the requirements for eligibility, it must be their first time attending.
 These programs usually last 15 weeks, and charges will be dropped once completed.